ivorscott/blog2/content/posts/2020-03-23-the-ultimate-go-and-react-development-setup-with-docker-part-2.md

 	}
 ```

-CompileDaemon created ugly logs as well.
-By default, CompileDaemon prefixes all child process output with `stdout` or `stderr` labels and log timestamps.
+[CompileDaemon](https://github.com/githubnemo/CompileDaemon) created ugly logs as well.
+CompileDaemon prefixes all child process output with `stdout` or `stderr` labels.

 ![ugly compile daemon logs](/media/ugly-compile-daemon-logs.png "Ugly compile daemon logs")

-This was fixed with an additional flag to turn off the log prefix: `-log-prefix=false`.
+Resolve this with a new flag that turns off the log prefix: `-log-prefix=false`.

 ```yaml
 # docker-compose.yml